ECO HOME GR/OWN's North Avenue Greenscaping Project - 2016 to 2019

 North Avenue investments demonstrate City's continued committment to neighborhoods

-With support from the City of Milwaukee, the Lindsay Heights neighborhood and the North Avenue commercial corridor have seen a surge in catalytic investment in the last two years.
-To build on this momentum of neighborhood reinvestment, the City and its partners have launched a multi-year program in 2016 to enhance the appearance of the North Avenue commercial corridor west of I-43, specifically targeting North Avenue between 8th Street and 27th Street.
-In 2017, we have expanded east on North Avenue down to 5th Street.
+With support from the City of Milwaukee, the Lindsay Heights neighborhood and the North Avenue commercial corridor have seen a surge in catalytic investment in the last 3 years.
+To build on this momentum of neighborhood reinvestment, the City and its partners launched a multi-year program in 2016 to enhance the appearance of the North Avenue commercial corridor west of I-43, specifically targeting North Avenue between 8th Street and 27th Street.
+In 2017, we expanded east on North Avenue down to 5th Street.
 New custom Google Map shows the extent of our project goals.